Christian-Me/node-red-contrib-homie-convention/readme.md

 This node is tested with version **4.0.0** of the Homie convention but should work with version 3.0.x too.

 **BETA version!
 Please raise an issue on [github](https://github.com/Christian-Me/node-red-contrib-homie-convention/issues) if you run into any problems.
 Every support counts.**
 **For questions, ideas and feature request please use the [Node-RED forum](https://discourse.nodered.org/t/announce-node-red-contrib-homie-convention/16329)**

 **Thank you in advance.**

+## **important:** mqtt messages have to be stored as retained messages on the mqtt broker

+[please check here](https://github.com/Christian-Me/node-red-contrib-home/tree/master/Mosquitto) how to configure mosquitto if necessary

 ## changelog

 * 0.0.1 Initial release
 * 0.0.2 Fixes to run on Node-RED 1.0.x & bug fixes (see end of this file)
 * 0.0.3 added basic authentication and ssl/tls encryption.
 Beta testers welcome.
+* 0.0.4 bug fix: extensions not listed correctly in properties list
+* 0.0.5 bug fix: mqtt credentials not saved correctly (for front end to be readable)
 ## concept

 Announcements for `devices`/`nodes`/`properties` are stored on the mqtt broker as retained messages or sent "live".
 The homie-convention node collects the retained messages and makes it easy to select the property of interest.